 Joining the Empire

 The First Empress did not come to the Marches.
-One of her advisors, a Landskeeper called Brigit of Dourfen, spread the word of her first gathering to the Marcher Lords, and while several attended the majority did not.
+One of her advisors, a Landskeeper called Brigit of Dourfen, spread the word of her first gathering to the Marcher Stewards, and while several attended the majority did not.
 After hearing the Empress speak, the Marcherfolk who were present debated for several days and appointed Henry of Meade to speak for them.
 Approaching the Empress, he told her that some of the Marchers would join her, but that she would never get all of them.
 The Empress refused to accept this.
 "I will take all of you, or none of you." she said, and walked away.

 Initially flabbergasted, wise Brigit explained what the Empress probably meant - that the Empire had no use for a divided land.
 It would not take some of the Marcher Households, and let the others squabble among themselves.
 If the Marchers were serious about joining, they would need to be united in doing so.

 Historians sometimes debate whether the Empress should not simply have used her nascent army to unite the Marches herself, but it is generally agreed that doing so would have been a disaster.
 The Empire could not afford to become bogged down in a Marcher civil war; and the Marches traditionally are very hard to conquer for any period of time.
 Their dogged determination and ability to hold grudges would have meant that the Empire would have to have established a military dictatorship in perpetuity to keep the place under control.